juev/awesome-stars/README.md

 ## Lua

 - [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - An IDE layer for Neovim with sane defaults.
 Completely free and community driven.
-- [EdenEast/nightfox.nvim](https://github.com/EdenEast/nightfox.nvim) - 🦊A soft dark, fully customizable Neovim theme, with support for lsp, treesitter and a variety of plugins.
+- [EdenEast/nightfox.nvim](https://github.com/EdenEast/nightfox.nvim) - 🦊A soft dark, fully customizable (Neo)Vim theme, with support for lsp, treesitter and a variety of plugins.
 - [nrk/redis-lua](https://github.com/nrk/redis-lua) - A Lua client library for the redis key value storage system.
 - [stevedonovan/Microlight](https://github.com/stevedonovan/Microlight) - A little library of useful Lua functions, intended as the 'light' version of Penlight
 - [edubart/nelua-lang](https://github.com/edubart/nelua-lang) - Minimal, efficient, statically-typed and meta-programmable systems programming language heavily inspired by Lua, which compiles to C and native code.